ericsmithalan/HvccPrototype/README.md

 - Create a prototype that allowed for different user flows
 - Allow a developer to quickly obtain measurements
 - Allow developers to draw on top of work and save
-- Allow developers to superimpose app on top of their work
 - Allow Usability Researchers to setup scenarios to test
 - Allow Design to skip the redlining process